itsmama22-ctrl/iFixGuide/content/posts/iphone/iphone-water-damage.md

 ---
-title: "iPhone Water Damage?
-What to Do and How to Fix It"
+title: iPhone Water Damage?
+What to Do and How to Fix It
+description: >-
-description: "Dropped your iPhone in water?
-Learn the critical steps to take immediately, how to dry your iPhone properly, and when it can be saved."
+  Dropped your iPhone in water?
+Learn the critical steps to take immediately, how to dry your iPhone properly, and when it can be saved.
-date: "2025-10-23"
+date: '2025-10-23'
-publishDate: "2025-10-23"
+publishDate: '2025-10-19'
-keywords: ["iPhone water damage", "iPhone dropped in water", "wet iPhone fix", "iPhone liquid damage", "save wet iPhone"]
+keywords:
+  - iPhone water damage
+  - iPhone dropped in water
+  - wet iPhone fix
+  - iPhone liquid damage
+  - save wet iPhone
-author: "iFixGuide Team"
+author: iFixGuide Team
 ---

 Dropping your iPhone in water is panic-inducing.
 Quick action can save your device.
 This guide covers everything to do immediately and how to maximize chances of recovery.